tinoviena/ms-identity-javascript-v2/README.md

 urlFragment: "ms-identity-javascript-v2"
 ---

+Note, this is just a copy of https://github.com/Azure-Samples/ms-identity-javascript-v2 for my own explorations.

 # Vanilla JavaScript Single-page Application secured with MSAL.js

 A simple vanilla JavaScript single-page application which demonstrates how to configure [MSAL.JS 2.x](https://www.npmjs.com/package/@azure/msal-browser) to login, logout, and acquire an access token for a protected resource such as the **Microsoft Graph API**.
 This version of the MSAL.js library uses the [authorization code flow with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).